jdittrich/userNeedResearchBook/text/allURBook.md

 Groups based on commonalities or vague similarity will hopefully evolve into insights.
-To archive this, try to revise group titles: make them more concise, clear and meaningful.
-Try to state an actual insights for a group if a group of data is just named with a title based on mere commonalities of the data in that group.
+To archive this, try to revise group titles: make them more concise, clear and meaningful. if  a group of data is just named with a title based on mere commonalities of the data in that group, try to state an actual insight for a group .
 This will almost certainly require moving some data between groups as well in order to accommodate the data to the improved structure.

 <div class="example">

-For one group I used the title »Arranging«, since arranging and aligning objects, lines and text to a predefined grid or to each other was a task that reoccured frequently.
+For one group I used the title »Arranging«, since arranging and aligning objects, lines and text to a predefined grid or to each other was a task that occured frequently.
 But the title  »Arranging« just names a commonality.
 To make clear that the group is about a user activity and to state the theme as an insight,  I renamed »Arranging« to »Arranging objects is an important activity«